Vishalakshi Temple

-It is generally regarded as a Shakti Pitha, the most sacred temples dedicated to the Hindu Divine Mother.
-The earrings of the goddess Sati were said to have fallen on this holy spot of Varanasi.
-Vishalakshi Temple is known for its temple festival on Kajali Tij, held on the third day during waning fortnight in the Hindu month of Bhadrapada (August).
+The Vishalakshi Devi Temple (Viśālākṣī Amman Kōyil), also known as Vishalakshi Gauri Mandir, is a Hindu temple in Varanasi dedicated to the goddess Parvati.
+It is regarded as one of the 51 Shakti Pithas, where Shakti is worshipped as Vishalakshi Devi and Bhairava as Kaal Bhairav.
+The temple is believed to mark the site where the gem from Sati’s right earring (manikarṇa) fell; consequently, the goddess is also known as Manikarni Devi.

+The present temple was rebuilt and has been maintained since the 19th century by the Nattukottai Nagarathars, a mercantile community from Tamil Nadu.
+Built in a haveli-like North Indian style, it incorporates South Indian religious architectural features, including a modest Dravidian-style gopura.
+Its principal festival is Kajali Teej, observed in the waning fortnight of Bhadrapada.

 Location

 Vishalakshi Temple is situated near Mir Ghat, Varanasi.
 It is situated 250 m north west of the Kashi Vishwanath Temple and 200 m of Annapurna Temple.

 Religious significance

-The name Vishalakshi (Viśālākshī, विशालाक्षी, "she who has large eyes") is an epithet of the goddess Parvati.
-Parvati is described as Vishalakshi in the scripture Shiva Purana, when her future husband Shiva sees her for the first time.
+Vishalakshi (Viśālākṣī; विशालाक्षी, “she who has large eyes”) is an epithet of the goddess Parvati.
+The name is derived from the Sanskrit words viśāla (“wide” or “large”) and akṣi (“eyes”); Parvati is described by this epithet in the Shiva Purana when Shiva first sees her.

 Annapurna, the goddess of food and a form of Parvati, is given the epithet Vishalakshi, the "wide-eyed".
 Her most famous temple stands at Varanasi, where patron goddess she is considered.
 The Skanda Purana narrates the tale of the sage Vyasa cursing Varanasi, as no one in the city offered him food.
 Finally, Vishalakshi appears in the form of a housewife and grants food to Vyasa.
 This role of Vishalakshi is similar to that of Annapurna, who offers food to her husband Shiva, whose hunger can be satiated by her food.
 Shiva gratified by Annapurna's food, establishes Varanasi and appoints her as its presiding goddess.
 The goddess Vishalakshi of the Varanasi temple may have been identified with Annapurna in early times, however over time became a distinct goddess, resulting in the two separate goddess temples.

 In the Kashi Khanda of the Skanda Purana, Vishalakshi accompanies Vishwanath (a form of Shiva venerated in Kashi Vishwanath Temple) to grant a boon to the god Kubera.
 Another chapter from Kashi Khanda also offers her exultation.
+It also mentions that Vishalakshi fulfills the desires of men and women looking for liberation.

 In the sacred geography of Varanasi, six points are said to symbolize Shastanga (six-fold) yoga, which is performing by visiting the six sites.
 They are the Vishwanath Temple (the most important temple of Varanasi - dedicated to Shiva), the Vishalakshi Temple, the Ganges, the Kala Bhairava temple (dedicated to Varanasi's guardian deity and Vishalakshi's Bhiarava), the Dhundiraj Temple (dedicated to the god Ganesha - son of Shiva and Parvati) and the Dandapani temple (dedicated to an aspect of Shiva).